 Care of Indoor Jasmine

 Cool temperatures and the right location in a well lit room or sunny window is important for this plant.
 Good air circulation helps promote showy white, winter blooms of the J. polyanthum when growing jasmine indoors.
-The plant can tolerate as much as 4 hours per day of direct sunlight, from late spring through fall.
+The plant can tolerate as much as four hours per day of direct sunlight, from late spring through fall.
 Decrease direct sunlight in winter.

 Soil for indoor jasmine plants should be porous and may be modified with bark, coir or other organic materials.
 The soil mixture should remain moist throughout the year, but not soggy.
 Less water is needed during the resting period following bloom decline.